 As with all Internet-based threats, it's important to stay on your guard.
 For that reason, pay attention to the lack of a personalized address (i.e. "Dear Ms./Mrs." instead of "Dear Mrs. Smith"), grammatical or spelling mistakes, or suspicious attachments.
 Reputable companies and organizations will never ask you via email, SMS, social media, or telephone for your passwords or other sensitive data.

-To reduce your susceptibility to phishing, it's also advisable to keep your software and drivers up to date.
-Modern browsers do a much better job of recognizing secure websites, and warning users when they are about to enter a dubious one.
+To reduce your vulnerability to phishing, we advise that you keep your software and drivers up to date.
+Modern browsers do a much better job of recognizing secure websites, and warning users when they are about to enter an untrustworthy one.

 Whether a virus, Trojan, spyware, or ransomware, malware remains the most dangerous threat lurking on the Internet.
-Depending on its type, malware infects your computer and goes to work wreaking havoc, with consequences ranging from performance issues to data surveillance, to outright data theft.
-The most costly form of malware is undoubtedly ransomware, which, as its name suggests, forces its victims to pay a ransom in order to regain access to their files or the content of their hard drives.
-Most law enforcement and cybersecurity agencies recommend never paying up.
+Malware infects computers and unleashes chaos, with consequences ranging from performance issues to surveillance to outright data theft.
+Ransomware which forces its victims to pay for access to their files remains the most costly.
+Law enforcement and cybersecurity agencies recommend never paying up.

-Our article on the subject offers a more detailed overview of the various kinds of malware out there and what you can do against them.
+Our article on the subject offers a more detailed overview of the various kinds of malware that exist and what you can do against them.

-Ransomware is brazen and unnerving, demanding payment in exchange for restoring access to your files or data.
+Ransomware is disturbing and shocking, with payment demanded in exchange for access to your files or data.

 Should you suspect that your system is infected with malware, we recommend immediately taking countermeasures, since the longer such software is on your computer, the more damage it can do.
 To that end, we've put together a guide on how to efficiently and completely remove malware.

-To prevent malware from getting onto your system in the first place, it's essential to adopt some proactive measures.
-As recommended time and again above, keep your software and drivers up to date, since security updates close exploits that viruses use to gain access to your system.
-Antivirus software is also a must, and to find out which best meets your needs (as well as what each has to offer) we recommend perusing our comprehensive review and comparison of 12 of the leading providers.
+To prevent malware from getting onto your system in the first place, keep your software and drivers up to date, since security updates close exploits that viruses use to gain access to your system.
+Antivirus software is also a must, and to find out which best meets your needs (as well as what each has to offer) we recommend browsing our comprehensive review and comparison of 12 of the leading providers.

-The Internet is a wonderful place, but certainly not without dangers.
-Cybercriminals have grown adept at gaining access to personal information, passwords, and banking data, so it's important to always be vigilant.
-Still, total security is not possible, since data leaks can lay bare even the most difficult passwords, or doxing can see your otherwise secure data hacked.
+The Internet is a wonderful place, but not without dangers.
+Cybercriminals have grown skilled at gaining access to personal information, passwords, and banking data, so it's important to always be vigilant.
+Total security is not possible, since data leaks can lay bare even the most difficult passwords, or doxing can see your otherwise secure data hacked.

-Nevertheless, with a mix of prudence, common sense, up-to-date software and drivers, and, in some cases, antivirus solutions, it's possible to greatly reduce the likelihood of falling victim to such attacks.
+Nevertheless, with a mix of good judgment, common sense, up-to-date software and drivers, and, in some cases, antivirus solutions, it's possible to greatly reduce the likelihood of falling victim to such attacks.
 To that end, we recommend reading through our reviews of the leading IT security solutions and trying out our in-house tools.
-We're confident that these will boost your digital defenses!
+We're confident that these will strengthen your digital defenses!